devExcale/acsai-obsidian/Workbench.md

 #### PCA

-- [x] PCA: point cloud should be centred by subtracting mu

-- [x] PCA: point cloud should be divided by sigma to round the cloud

 - [ ] Reconstruction Error

 - [ ] Another PCA interpretation: find an orthogonal projection that minimises the reconstruction error